difio/difio-dotcloud-nodejs/README.md

-Node.js client side agent for monupco.com preconfigured for dotCloud.
+Node.js client side agent for monupco.com, preconfigured for dotCloud.

+It compiles a list of installed packages and sends it to monupco.com.

 Installing on your dotCloud node.js application